 4.2 Students are provided with the telephone number and email address of their Local Coordinator (‘Bright World Buddy’) as an alternative means of contacting a member of staff with any concerns or issues.

 4.3 Students are provided with information on what to do if they need help of advice while in the UK.
 The leaflet is a safeguarding measure and outlines to students where they can go to obtain help and support if they are troubled.
 The leaflet includes contact details for (amongst other organisations) the NSPCC, Samaritans and Police.

 4.4 We aim to ensure that the students in our care experience at all times a caring and secure environment in which they feel safe, respected and valued.
 In pursuit of this aim, Bright World Guardianships undertakes the following:

 1. To train Head Office staff to a minimum of Level 3 Child Protection training with Local Co-ordinators being trained to a minimum of Level 1.
 Head Office staff maintain the responsibility of responding to CP concerns raised by students, other guardianship personnel, host families and transfer companies.

-2. To ensure Head Office staff record any allegations/concerns in an incident in IBOS and refer them to the Director of Safeguarding & Operations, Jenny or DSO, Lana.
+2. To ensure Head Office staff record any allegations/concerns in an incident in IBOS and refer them to the Director of Safeguarding & Operations, Jenny or DSL, Lana.
 Where appropriate concerns will be reported to the relevant Children’s Services Duty team or Multi Agency Safeguarding Hub (MASH) in the local area.

 3. To ensure that a Bright World On Duty Manager is available for advice and guidance if staff are not sure whether a referral to Children’s Services is required.
 The On Duty Manager is able to contact Lana Foster and James Foster for advice in relation to referrals.